August 11, 2014 Medical Conditions

 Moderate alcohol: Heavy drinking can exacerbate several health conditions, while reasonable amounts could be heart-healthy.
 Studies have shown that people who drink small amounts of alcohol (no more than two drinks per day for men and one for women) have higher “good” cholesterol and better heart health than those who don’t.
 If you or a family member has a history of substance abuse, however, alcohol is not recommended.

 Quit smoking: Smoking can significantly elevate your blood pressure.
 CDPHP offers several resources to help you quit.
-A CDPHP health coach can get you started.
+The CDPHP Care Team can help get you started.

 Manage stress: Studies suggest that meditation and relaxation techniques can help you reduce stress at work and at home while lowering your blood pressure.
 CDPHP offers several options to help you deal with stress, anxiety, or other emotional health issues.